 Liquasil liquid gutter liner system

-Cleaning is a relatively simple process, as long as care is taken not to damage the coating.
+Cleaning is a relatively simple process, as long as care is taken not to damage the lining.

-The Gutterseal lining system is made from silicone, which is a soft coating.
-The thickness of the coating is around 750 microns to 1mm in general, but a much thicker coating is applied at the joints.
+The Gutterseal liner system is made from silicone, which is a soft coating, with a thickness of around 750 microns to 1mm.

 To ensure that the coating system is not damaged, please avoid using sharp scrapers, particularly metal, as these could damage the coated surface.